 The two partners must meet the following criteria:

-- Both partners must be residents of the City of Topeka, Kansas
+- Both partners must reside within the city limits of the City of Topeka, Kansas

 - Both partners must share a common permanent residence